Kurt Chew-Een Lee: Battle of Chosin Reservoir

 Following this success, communication was established with nearby Fox Company on Fox Hill.
 1st Battalion directed mortar fire against the enemy and called in an airstrike, then Lee led Baker Company forward in an attack which forced a path to Fox Company.
 During this attack Lee took a bullet to the upper part of his right arm, above the cast on his elbow.
 Regrouping his men, Lee led Baker Company in more firefights against pockets of enemy soldiers in the Toktong Pass area, securing the road.
 On December 8, 1950, a Chinese machine gunner targeted Lee, wounding him seriously enough to end his Korean War service.
 Lieutenant Colonel Davis received the Medal of Honor for commanding the relief of Fox Company.
 Lee was awarded the Silver Star.

 Throughout Lee's time in Korea, his brother Chew-Fan Lee was a student at the University of California, San Francisco and School of Pharmacy.
 Upon graduating in 1951, Chew-Fan Lee joined the Medical Service Corps (United States Army) at the rank of lieutenant, despite being a pacifist.
 In Korea, he performed bravely in action and was awarded the Bronze Star Medal.
 His exploits are recounted in Colder Than Hell: A Marine Rifle Company at Chosin Reservoir (1996).

 Vietnam War

 Lee served at The Basic School from 1962 to 1965, beginning as commanding officer of the Enlisted Instructor Company at the rank of captain.
 He earned the rank of major on January 1, 1963, at which time he was made chief of the Platoon Tactics Instruction Group.
-In his 27 months at this position he trained future generals Charles "Chuck" Krulak and John "Jack" Sheehan.
+In his 27 months at this position he trained future generals Charles Krulak and John Sheehan.
 Lee served overseas in South Vietnam during 1965–1966 as Division Combat Intelligence Officer for 3rd Marine Division, III Marine Amphibious Force.
 He organized a division-level translation team for quickly processing foreign language documents captured by marine field units.